Demerara River

 The Demerara River is a river in eastern Guyana that rises in the central rainforests of the country and flows to the north for 346 kilometres until it reaches the Atlantic Ocean.
 Georgetown, Guyana's largest seaport and capital, is situated on the east bank of the river's mouth.
 The river divides Essequibo Islands-West Demerara (Region 3) on the west bank from Demerara-Mahaica (Region 4) to the east.

-The name "Demerara" comes from a variant of the Arawak word "Immenary" or "Dumaruni" which means "river of the letter wood" (wood of Brosimum guianense tree).
+The name "Demerara" comes from a variant of the Lokono word "Immenary" or "Dumaruni" which means "river of the letter wood" (wood of Brosimum guianense tree).

 Features

 Demerara's estuary is narrow and the flowrate is rapid.
 This scouring action maintains a 5-to-6-metre-deep direct channel to the ocean.
 The river's deep brown color is primarily the result of the massive quantities of silt carried from upriver by the powerful currents.
 So powerful are these currents, that the ocean retains the Demerara's brown color for a considerable distance out to sea.

 Tributaries of the Demerara River include the Haiama River, Kuruabaru River, Haiakwa Creek and Haianari Creek.

 The islands Inver, Borsselen, and Biesen are found 15 to 20 mi from the mouth.
 Borsselen was once the location of the Dutch capital of Demerara.